DevExpress-Examples/wpf-dashboard-how-to-embed-devexpress-control/Readme.md

 The main application's window uses the [DashboardControl.GridItemStyleSelector](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWpf.DashboardControlBase.GridItemStyleSelector) property to assign the data template with the Gantt control as the Grid dashboard item's content.

 The Gantt control's SizeChanged event handler waits until the dashboard view model loads completely and uses the [DashboardControl.GetItemData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWpf.DashboardControl.GetItemData(System.String)) method to obtain the [MultiDimensionalData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ViewerData.MultiDimensionalData).
-The **ConfigureGanttTasks** method converts data to the _ObservableCollection<GanttTask>_type.
+The **ConfigureGanttTasks** method converts data to the _ObservableCollection&lt;GanttTask&gt;_ type.
 The resultant data is the Gantt control's data context.

 **See also:**